 Is a Copy of My Houston Police Accident Report Required to File a Claim?

 An official crash report is not necessary to file a car accident injury claim in Texas.
 The police are not required to visit the scene of every accident in Harris County.
-It would be impossible to do in Houston, which consistently leads the state for its high number of auto accidents.
+It would be impossible to do in Houston, which consistently leads the state in its high number of auto accidents.

 However, a police report can provide the basic foundation for a deeper investigation of a crash.
-Think of it as a helpful summary with the facts you will need to file an insurance claim.
+Think of it as a helpful summary of the facts you will need to file an insurance claim.
 But don’t make the mistake of believing that law enforcement has the final say on who is at fault for the accident.
 There are many cases in which evidence from crash analysis experts and witnesses can completely contradict a police officer’s report — and it can turn an entire case around.

-The injury attorney at Fleming Law, P.C., leave no stone unturned when it comes to building a strong car accident injury claim on behalf of our clients.
+The injury attorney at Fleming Law, P.C., leaves no stone unturned when it comes to building a strong car accident injury claim on behalf of our clients.
 That’s why we cover the cost of obtaining your police report for you.
 Evidence is key to a successful claim.
 We can make sure the police report reflects the truth in your case.